 5. What factors determine the financial assistance I'll receive?

-Patients are asked to pay on a sliding-fee scale depending on household income, household size, and other personal circumstances.
+Patients are asked to pay on a sliding scale depending on household income, household size, and other personal circumstances.

 6. Will I have to pay anything?

-If you qualify for financial assistance, you'll be asked to make a modest co-payment, consistent with your ability to pay.
+If you qualify for financial assistance, you'll be asked to pay an amount consistent with your ability to pay.

 7. When will I know about the financial assistance I'll receive?

 The amount of financial assistance will be determined as soon as possible.
-Within about 10 days of submitting your application and documentation, you'll receive confirmation that Intermountain is processing your application.
+Within about 10 days of submitting your application and all required information, you'll receive confirmation that Intermountain is processing your application.
 All medically necessary and generally available care is provided in a timely manner regardless of ability to pay.